 7.10 Community Leadership Committee - The Board of Directors may, by resolution passed by a majority of the Board, establish a leadership committee for the purpose of providing assistance and advice to the Board on issues as requested by the Board.
 The Committee shall consist of members who reside or are employed in the communities served by the Corporation and may include members of the Corporation’s employed staff, and volunteers.
 As ambassadors for the Corporation, they would disseminate information regarding the Corporation to the communities served by the Corporation and provide feedback to the Board.

 ARTICLE EIGHT: CORPORATE POWER

-The corporation shall have the right to hold property whether real or personal including the shares, bonds and securities of other corporations within and without the State of New Hampshire; to purchase, sell, exchange, mortgage, pledge, lease of otherwise use the same; and to acquire money and other property from voluntary subscription, bequests, devises, gifts , donations, or other advances from any governmental agency, whether federal, state, city or town and to expend the same or any part thereof, for the benefit of the corporation and its members.
+The Corporation shall have the right to hold property, whether real or personal, including the shares, bonds and securities of other corporations within and without the State of New Hampshire; to purchase, sell, exchange, mortgage, pledge, lease or otherwise use the same; and to acquire money and other property from voluntary subscription, bequests, devises, gifts , donations, or other advances from any governmental agency, whether federal, state, city or town and to expend the same or any part thereof, for the benefit of the corporation and its members.

 ARTICLE NINE: AMENDMENTS

 The By-Laws may be enlarged, amended, or repealed in all or in part by a majority vote of the Board of Directors at any regular or special meeting called for that purpose.
 Members of the Board of Directors will be notified not less than 48 hours in advance of the meeting at which the same is to be voted upon.